 By Sonya Kendall, Associate Director of Engagement

 If a dollar was donated every time I heard someone say, “Presidians are Everywhere,” we’d probably have met our fundraising goals six months early.
-Presidio is a small but mighty community with smart folks who are showing up and shaping the conversation.
-Last week, the Presidio presence was especially felt at the GreenBiz Forum at the UCSF Mission Bay Conference Center.
+Presidio Graduate School is a small but mighty community with smart folks who are showing up and shaping the conversation.
+Last week, the PGS presence was especially felt at the GreenBiz Forum at the UCSF Mission Bay Conference Center.

 Of this year’s GreenBiz 2013 Speakers, six were graduates of Presidio Graduate School programs.
 There is not a single educational institution that can boast of such representation